La Reine Margot (1994 film)

-La Reine Margot is a 1994 historical romantic drama film directed by Patrice Chéreau, from a screenplay he co-wrote with Danièle Thompson, based on the 1845 historical novel of the same name by Alexandre Dumas.
+La Reine Margot (/fr/) is a 1994 historical romantic drama film directed by Patrice Chéreau, from a screenplay he co-wrote with Danièle Thompson, based on the 1845 historical novel of the same name by Alexandre Dumas.
 The film stars Isabelle Adjani, Daniel Auteuil, Jean-Hugues Anglade, Vincent Perez, and Virna Lisi.
 An abridged version of the film was released as Queen Margot in North America, and in the United Kingdom under its original French title.

-It won the Jury Prize and Best Actress Award (Virna Lisi) for the role Catherine de Medici at the Cannes Film Festival, as well as five César Awards.
+La Reine Margot premiered at the 1994 Cannes Film Festival where it won the Jury Prize and the Best Actress Award for Lisi.
+It received twelve nominations at the 20th César Awards, including Best Film, and won five, with Adjani, Anglade, and Lisi winning for Best Actress, Best Supporting Actor, and Best Supporting Actress, respectively.
+The film was also nominated for Best Costume Design at the 67th Academy Awards.
 A restored version was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.
-The period film was also nominated for the Oscar for Best Costume Design in 1995.

 Plot

 During the late 16th century, Catholics and Protestant Huguenots are fighting over political control of France, which is ruled by the neurotic, hypochondriac King Charles IX, and his mother, Catherine de' Medici, a scheming power player.
 Catherine decides to make an overture of goodwill by offering up her daughter Margot in marriage to Henri de Bourbon, a prominent Huguenot and King of Navarre.
 She wants to diplomatically spare the sensibilities of Pope Gregory XIII and Spain on the one hand, and the Protestant states on the other, and above all appease the hatred and rivalries within the kingdom between the Catholic party of Duke Henri de Guise (Miguel Bosé) and the Protestant faction led by Admiral Gaspard de Coligny (Jean-Claude Brialy).
 Soon after, she schemes to bring about the notorious St. Bartholomew's Day Massacre of 1572, when thousands of Protestants are slaughtered.

 The marriage goes forward but Margot, who does not love Henri, begins a passionate affair with the soldier La Môle, also a Protestant from a well-to-do family.
 Murders by poisoning follow, as court intrigues multiply and Queen Catherine's villainous plotting to place her son the Duke of Anjou on the throne threatens the lives of La Môle, Margot and Henri of Navarre.
 A book with pages painted with arsenic is intended for Henri but instead causes the slow, agonizing death of King Charles.
 Henri escapes to Navarre and sends La Môle to fetch Margot, but Guise apprehends him.
 La Môle is beheaded in the Bastille before Margot can save him, and King Charles finally dies.
 Margot escapes carrying La Môle's embalmed head as Anjou is proclaimed King of France as Henry III.